 Combining prescribed medicine with the right at-home treatments can help speed up your dog’s recovery.
 Aside from a povidone-iodine wash, bathing your dog in cold water can help soothe their itchiness.
 If your dog doesn’t seem to mind, putting a damp T-shirt on them after their bath can help keep their skin cold longer.

 Remember to keep your dog’s wounds and infected skin clean.
 If your vet prescribed a cleansing ointment, make sure to apply that with gloves to reduce the risk of transferring the infection.
 If they prescribe antibiotics, make sure your dog finishes the prescribed course.

 Treating your dog is only half the work in ridding them of infection.
-Keeping your dog’s environment clean is an important step that can be easily overlooked.
-It’s usually recommended to throw away any objects contaminated by the dog, which includes towels, toys, blankets, and even bowls.
+Keeping your dog’s environment clean is an important step that is easy to overlook.
+We recommend throwing away any objects the dog may have contaminated, which includes towels, toys, blankets, and even bowls.
 If you can thoroughly wash and disinfect it, it might be ok to keep.